yonghyun-K/yonghyun-K.github.io/README.md

 Hi, I am a PhD candidate in the Department of Statistics at Iowa State University.
 I am broadly interested in survey sampling and missing data analysis.
 I received a Bachalors of Statistics from Seoul National University in 2020.
 I am from Seoul, South Korea.
-Outside of work, I enjoy playing [:imp: minton](https://en.wikipedia.org/wiki/Badminton) and [South Korea's Unofficial National Esports](https://en.wikipedia.org/wiki/StarCraft:_Brood_War)
+Outside of work, I enjoy playing [this](https://en.wikipedia.org/wiki/Badminton) and [South Korea's Unofficial National Esports](https://en.wikipedia.org/wiki/StarCraft:_Brood_War)

 ## Education
 *   Ph.D. in Statistics (2020 - Present, Iowa State University)